The Royal Crescent looking magnificent

 For decades, Bath’s famous Pump Room has had floral window boxes.
 Some time ago it was noticed that the stonework around the windows was damaged and that the combination of water and fertiliser from the window boxes was causing the decay.
 Unfortunately every window in the Pump Room is a different size and new bespoke boxes would cost £3,000.
 Thanks to sponsorship and a £500 donation from the Bath in Bloom Committee, the go ahead was given to purchase the new boxes.

-Three plaques set into monoliths of Bath stone have been installed in Firs Field.
+Three plaques set into monoliths of Bath stone have been installed in Firs Field, Comb Down.
 They stand as a lasting memory that this empty field was once a busy worksite for the stabilisation of the Combe Down stone mines.
 The worksite has been sown with grass and flowers suitable for a limestone down and this is detailed on one of the plaques - the other two tell the story of the mines and the history of the village.

 Tribute to Bath astronomer